Christ Church Cathedral Reinstatement

 CostX has helped to process a multitude of interdependent data through its system for this cost sensitive project, which has greatly helped efficiency while reducing errors and increasing flexibility.

 The geometry of the new base isolated foundations was very complex, and the ability to import the structural model and then create Model Maps to extract quantities within CostX has been invaluable and would have been much harder to achieve using 2D drawings.
-We have also made extensive use of CostX’s supported rate build-ups, working from first principles, and then using the data to refine our estimates.
-This in turn helps us to easily update costs in line with escalations as the project progresses.
+Rawlinson also made extensive use of CostX’s supported rate build-ups, working from first principles, and then using the data to refine their estimates.
+This in turn is helping them to easily update costs in line with escalations as the project progresses.